Project Co-Leader – Professor Peter Windsor DVSc, PhD, BVSc (Hons), Grad.Cert Ed. Studies (Higher Ed.), DipECSRHM

 Jim first got involved in the ACIAR funded ‘Best practice health and husbandry of cattle, Cambodia’ project in 2010 when he took on a research project involving the analysis of a 4-year cattle productivity study as part of his Masters of Veterinary Public Health Management degree.
 The purpose was to undertake a quantitative assessment of both baseline cattle productivity and measure impacts of the project interventions.
 Through this project he first traveled to Cambodia and Laos in 2010 and again in 2011.
 This experience highlighted the role veterinary professionals can play in development in the wider international community.
 Jim particularly enjoyed the opportunity to work with Cambodian smallholder farmers, government staff, extension workers, students and academic experts in Australia.
 His research project led to employment as a contracted Project Officer for the University of Sydney in early 2012 through until early 2017.
 Jim has recently submitted his PhD and continues to work in the team in an Honorary Associate role.

-Project Officer, Laos – Sonevilay Nampanya BAnVetBioSc (Hons) PhD
+Project Officer, Laos and Honorary Associate – Sonevilay Nampanya BAnVetBioSc (Hons) PhD